Free teenage goal setting worksheets PDFs to help your teenager write down, prioritize, and figure out action steps to take to reach their goal.

 Psst: you'll also want to check out my article on examples of good and bad smart goals for high school students to whip their goal into shape!

 If you sign up for a free account with Teachers Pay Teachers, then you can access this free S.M.A.R.T.
 Goal Setting worksheet to help teach your kids how to make their goals measurable, specific, and more.

 Developing Good Habit has a great, free worksheet for students on setting SMART goals.
 I like how it focuses kids on one specific goal, and then helps them drill down on the logistics behind meeting it.

-Now it's your turn – what are your favorite teen goal setting worksheets pdfs?
+Now it's your turn – what are your favorite teen goal setting worksheets pdfs (or goal setting worksheet for kids)?
 Please share in the comments below for possible inclusion in this list!

 Latest posts by Amanda L. Grossman (see all)

 - 10 Lemonade Stand Worksheets (Math, Business Plan, Budgeting, etc.) - September 20, 2021